alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 ## Convert mock data

-**@alova/mock** By default, the response data is packaged as a Response instance, and the response header is packaged as a Headers instance by default, which is adapted for `adapterFetch`, but if you use other request adapters, you need to mock the data Convert to the corresponding format.
+By default, **@alova/mock** packages the response data as a Response instance and the response header as a Headers instance, which is adapted for `adapterFetch`.
+If you use other request adapters, you need to convert the mock data to the corresponding format.

 ### Convert response data

 You can intercept the mock response data in the `onMockResponse` field and return the transformed response data and response headers.

-> You can also throw an ERROR in onMockResponse to indicate a failure request.
+> You can also throw an error in onMockResponse to indicate a failed request.

 ```javascript
 const mockAdapter = createAlovaMockAdapter(